sylviaM361/dsc-machine-learning-project/README.md

 ### 1. Data Preparation

-The dataset was cleaned and prepared for machine learning by handling missing values, removing unnecessary columns, and separating the target variable from the feature variables.
+The dataset was cleaned and prepared for machine learning by;
+- Handling missing values
+- Removing unnecessary columns
+- Defining targe and feature variables.

 ### 2. Exploratory Data Analysis